-Father's education was unimportant in the 1950s and 1960s and started to influence the attainment of tertiary education only from the 1970s.
-Its effect hovered approximately at the same level as mother's education; in some periods it was stronger, in others weaker.
-Nowadays, children of fathers with the highest level of educational attainment have about three times higher chances of achieving tertiary education as compared with children of fathers with the lowest level of educational attainment.
+Father's education dominated throughout but for the last decade.
+Its effect reached peak values in the 1960s and 1970s, and remained at a high level afterwards.
+Nowadays, children of fathers with the highest level of educational attainment have about two and half times higher chances of achieving tertiary education as compared with children of fathers with the lowest level of educational attainment.